Nobel in medicine goes to 2 whose work led to COVID mRNA vaccines

-STOCKHOLM (AP) — Two scientists won the Nobel Prize in medicine on Monday for discoveries that enabled the development of mRNA vaccines against COVID-19 and could be used in the future to create other shots.
+STOCKHOLM (AP) — Two scientists won the Nobel Prize in medicine on Monday for discoveries that enabled the creation of mRNA vaccines against COVID-19 and that could be used to develop other shots in the future.

-Katalin Karikó, a professor at Sagan’s University in Hungary and an adjunct professor at the University of Pennsylvania, and Drew Weissman, of the University of Pennsylvania, were awarded the prize for “their groundbreaking findings, which have fundamentally changed our understanding of how mRNA interacts with our immune system,” the panel that awarded the prize said.

-“The laureates contributed to the unprecedented rate of vaccine development during one of the greatest threats to human health in modern times,” the panel added.
+Hungarian-American Katalin Karikó and American Drew Weissman were cited for contributing “to the unprecedented rate of vaccine development during one of the greatest threats to human health in modern times,” according to the panel that awarded the prize in Stockholm.

-Karikó said her husband was the first to pick up the early morning call, then handed it to her to hear the news.
-“I couldn’t believe it,” she said.
-“I was very much surprised.
-But I am very happy.”

-Thomas Perlmann, the secretary of the Nobel Assembly who announced the prize, said both scientists were “overwhelmed” by news.
+The panel said the pair’s “groundbreaking findings … fundamentally changed our understanding of how mRNA interacts with our immune system.”

-Traditionally, making vaccines required growing viruses or pieces of viruses — often in giant vats of cells or, like most flu shots, in chicken eggs — and then purifying them before next steps in brewing shots.

-The the messenger RNA approach is radically different.
-It starts with a snippet of genetic code that carries instructions for making proteins.
+Traditionally, making vaccines required growing viruses or pieces of viruses and then purifying them before next steps in brewing shots.
+The the messenger RNA approach starts with a snippet of genetic code that carries instructions for making proteins.
 Pick the right virus protein to target, and the body turns into a mini vaccine factory.

+But simply injecting lab-grown mRNA into the body triggered a reaction that usually destroyed it.
+Karikó, a professor at Szeged University in Hungary and an adjunct professor at the University of Pennsylvania, and Weissman, of the University of Pennsylvania, figured out a tiny modification to the building blocks of RNA that made it stealthy enough to slip past those immune defenses.

+Karikó, 68, is the 13th woman to win the Nobel Prize in medicine.
+She was a senior vice president at BioNTech, which partnered with Pfizer to make one of the COVID-19 vaccines.
+She and Weissman, 64, who is a professor and director of the Penn Institute for RNA Innovations, met by chance in the 1990s while photocopying research papers, according to Penn Today, the university’s news website.

 Dr. Paul Hunter, a professor of medicine at Britain’s University of East Anglia, described the mRNA vaccines as a “game changer” in helping to shut down the coronavirus pandemic, crediting the shots with saving millions of lives.

-Note: This story has been updated to correct that Karikó is a professor at Szeged University, not Sagan’s University.